dimits-ts/coffee-ui/documentation/report.md

 (spliced with original image).*

-While the results direct us towards using a continuous bar for the ingredients (left image), subsequent interviews revealed that the difference is slight, and even non-noticeable in many instances.
-We kept the right design since it helped us improve the overall layout by freeing up space.
+While the results direct us towards using a continuous bar for the ingredients (left image), subsequent interviews revealed that the difference is not normally noticeable in many instances.
+We kept the design on the right, since it helped us improve the overall layout by freeing up space.

 ![](images/quest_2nd_cycle/presets.PNG)